unosquare/swan/README.md

 var dateTime = Network.GetNetworkTimeUtc();
 ```

-### The `ObjectComparer`
+### The `ObjectComparer` component

-Many times, you need to compare the values inside of an object, array, struct or enum, to do so you need to implement your on code or iterate to find if the values are equals.
+Many times, you need to compare the values inside of an object, array, struct or enum, to do so you need to implement your own code or iterate to find if the values are equals.
 With `ObjectComparer` you easily compare the properties.
 It represents a quick object comparer using the public properties of an object or the public members in a structure.

 [ObjectComparer API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Components.ObjectComparer.html)